-We are committed to playing a role in the communities in which we carry out our business and thereby give something back to those with whom we interact.
+We are committed to playing a role in the communities where we carry out our business and thereby give a benefit to those with whom we interact.

-We actively participate in local sourcing initiatives wherever we work so as to give the benefit of our spending to local businesses and where we gain long term contracts we seek to augment our core workforce with local recruitment.
+We actively participate in local sourcing initiatives wherever we work to give the benefit of our spending to local businesses.
+Where we gain long term contracts, we seek to augment our core workforce with local recruitment.

-Our Business Ethics and Anti-Bribery Policies provide the key principles we follow when conducting our business, thus we will not simply comply with all applicable laws, rules and regulations.
-These are seen as the bare minimum of our responsibilities which extend to concepts of respect, conscience, honesty, fairness and tolerance.
+Our Business Ethics and Anti-Bribery Policies provide the key principles we follow when conducting our business.
+Thus we will not simply comply with all applicable laws, rules and regulations.
+These are the bare minimum of our responsibilities which extend to concepts of respect, conscience, honesty, fairness and tolerance.

 As further evidence of our commitment to CSR, we publish below our Slavery and Human Trafficking Statement detailing our efforts to contribute to the nationwide effort to stamp out this odious practice.